 I won't get into the Team plan too much here.

-Basically, it is for teams of 3 or more people and is billed at $11.33 per user – so at a minimum it will cost $33.99 per month and go up from there.
+Basically, it is for teams of 3 users or more and is billed at $8.33 per user - with a minimum price of $300 annually.

 If you have a larger organization that all need to use PicMonkey then this one is for you.